Why Time Lapse Cameras Make Sense for Construction

 Many cameras are capable of time lapse, including DSLRs, action cameras, and smartphones.
 Battery life is the biggest issue, as going beyond two hours can be challenging, costly and complex.
 There is one simple and inexpensive camera solution, the Brinno TLC 200 Pro, a camera dedicated to long term time lapse work.
 Specifically designed for time-lapse shooting, a Brinno camera is the only solution offering months of battery life.

-What other equipment do you need and how much will it all cost?
+What other equipment do you need with a time lapse camera, and how much will it all cost?

-Where should you place the camera relative to the sun?
+Where should you place the time lapse camera relative to the sun?

-If avoidable, we don’t recommend having the sun in the frame, so shooting north is always the best option.
+If avoidable, we don't recommend having the sun in the frame of your time lapse camera, so shooting north is always the best option.
 We recommend avoiding sunrise and sunset transitions.
 Played back quickly, dark to light and back to dark again can be difficult to watch.
-Using the camera’s timer feature, sunrise and sunset can usually be avoided.
+Using the camera's timer feature, sunrise and sunset can usually be avoided.
 Bad weather, non-working days and holidays can easily be removed using programs like iMovie or Windows Movie Maker.
 The TimeLapseCameras.com team is able to assist polishing your final video.

 What about bad weather?